kchapelier/procjam2018/README.md

 ## How to contribute ?

-Make sure to contact me, either on [Twitter](https://twitter.com/kchplr) or through an issue on Github, so we can discuss what change you'd like to make.
+Make sure to contact me, either on [Twitter](https://twitter.com/kchplr) or through an issue on Github, so we can discuss the change(s) you'd like to make.